 If you have cumin and coriander powder at home, you need not worry about searching for the curry powder substitution.

-Simply swap them for the same quantity.
+Swap them for the same quantity.
 For instance, if the recipe requires one teaspoon of curry powder.
-Then replace it with half teaspoon of ground coriander and half a teaspoon of ground cumin.
+Then, replace it with half a teaspoon of ground coriander and half a teaspoon of ground cumin.

-This could be the easiest and fabulous option that will not disappoint you.
+This could be the easiest and most fabulous option that will not disappoint you.

-Blending your own curry powder spice mix is not as difficult a task as you are thinking.
+Blending your curry powder spice mix is not as difficult as you think.

 Making it at home is the best way to cut down the cost.
-On top of it, homemade blends are highly customizable to our personal preference.
+On top of it, homemade blends are highly customizable to our personal preferences.

 The ingredients needed are mustard seeds, fenugreek seeds, cumin seeds, peppercorns, bay leaf, coriander seeds, cinnamon, red chili pepper, and turmeric powder.

 Dry roast them in a pan over medium heat, for about 3-5 minutes.

 And grind them in the spice jar, until it turns to a powder.
 Store it in an airtight container, and this is good to use for up to 3-5 months.

 To get a detailed description, you may refer to this Madras curry powder recipe.